roitberg-group/torchani-amber/README.md

 cd ../..

 # (5) Build and install libtorchani using the cmake.sh script
+# ADVANCED: If you want to perform your custom modifications to the build, check the
+# script and/or CMakeLists.txt file before running
-bash ./cmake.sh
+bash ./run-cmake.sh
-# Alternatively, this can be done by invoking cmake manually with:
-# cmake -S. -B./build && cmake --build ./build && cmake --install ./build

-# (6) Deactivate the environment.
-conda deactivate ani-amber

-# (7) You may have to add ~/.local/bin to your PATH, if it isn't already
+# (6) You may have to add ~/.local/bin to your PATH, if it isn't already
 # there, since by default torchani is installed into ~/.local
-mkdir -P ~/.local/bin
+mkdir -P ~/.local/lib
+# If using bash, for example, run:
-cat PATH="$HOME/.local/bin:$PATH" >> ~/.bashrc  # Or corresponding file of your shell
+cat LD_LIBRARY_PATH="$HOME/.local/lib:$LD_LIBRARY_PATH" >> ~/.bashrc

-# (8) compile Amber using cmake (Amber will automatically find torchani and link it
+# (7) compile Amber using cmake (Amber will automatically find torchani and link it
-# to its md engines, SANDER and PMEMD)
+# to its MD engines, Sander and Pmemd)
+conda install -c conda-forge gfortran_linux-64=11.4 openmpi=4.1.5  # Sander, Pmemd deps
 # Follow instructions in https://ambermd.org/
 ```